[ 04 / Practice · Federal Criminal Defense ]

 Federal sentencing guidelines.
 Unlike Texas state court, where judicial discretion is broader, federal sentences are shaped by the United States Sentencing Guidelines, a complex set of calculations that assign offense levels, adjust for criminal history, and produce a recommended sentencing range.
 Mandatory minimum sentences apply to many federal drug, weapons, and child exploitation charges, stripping judges of discretion to sentence below those floors.
 Understanding the guideline calculations, and finding every honest basis for a variance or departure, is one of the most valuable things a federal defense attorney does.

-Common Federal Charges We Handle
+Federal and White Collar Charges We Handle

 Federal drug trafficking.
 Distribution of controlled substances across state lines, large-quantity possession with intent to distribute, and conspiracy to traffic, all of these are federal rather than state matters when they reach the threshold quantities or geographic scope that triggers federal jurisdiction.
 Drug trafficking charges carry mandatory minimums of 5 to 10 years for many quantities, with 20 years and life sentences reserved for the highest tiers.
 Relevant conduct, the full scope of the alleged conspiracy, not just what was charged, drives the guideline calculation.